GrapheneOS/hardened_malloc/README.md

   C++ allocator is replaced for slightly improved performance and detection of mismatched sizes for sized deallocation (often type confusion bugs).
 This will result in linking against the C++ standard library.
+* `CONFIG_ZERO_ON_FREE`: `true` (default) or `false` to control whether small allocations are zeroed on free, to mitigate use-after-free and uninitialized use vulnerabilities along with purging lots of potentially sensitive data from the process as soon as possible.
+This has a performance cost scaling to the size of the allocation, which is usually acceptable.
+* `CONFIG_WRITE_AFTER_FREE_CHECK`: `true` (default) or `false` to control sanity checking that new allocations contain zeroed memory.
+This can detect writes caused by a write-after-free vulnerability and mixes well with the features for making memory reuse randomized / delayed.
+This has a performance cost scaling to the size of the allocation, which is usually acceptable.
+* `CONFIG_SLOT_RANDOMIZE`: `true` (default) or `false` to randomize selection of free slots within slabs.
+This has a measurable performance cost and isn't one of the important security features, but the cost has been deemed more than acceptable to be enabled by default.
+* `CONFIG_SLAB_CANARY`: `true` (default) or `false` to enable support for adding 8 byte canaries to the end of memory allocations.
+The primary purpose of the canaries is to render small fixed size buffer overflows harmless by absorbing them.
+The first byte of the canary is always zero, containing overflows caused by a missing C string NUL terminator.
+The other 7 bytes are a per-slab random value.
+On free, integrity of the canary is checked to detect attacks like linear overflows or other forms of heap corruption caused by imprecise exploit primitives.
+However, checking on free will often be too late to prevent exploitation so it's not the main purpose of the canaries.
 * `CONFIG_SEAL_METADATA`: `true` or `false` (default) to control whether Memory Protection Keys are used to disable access to all writable allocator state outside of the memory allocator code.
 It's currently disabled by default due